aery32/aery32-refguide/source/module_functions.rst

 .. warning::

-    UC3A1's internal flash supports approximately 100,000 write cycles and it has 15-year data retention.
-However, you can easily make a for-loop with 100,000 writes to the same spot and destroy your chip in a second.
+    According to Atmel UC3A1's internal flash supports approximately 100,000 write cycles and it has 15-year data retention.
+However, you can easily make a for-loop with 100,000 writes to the same spot of flash and destroy your chip in a second.
 So be careful!

 General Periheral Input/Output, ``#include <aery32/gpio.h>``
 ------------------------------------------------------------